altrangaj/img-gallery-with-upload/README.md

 # The Image Gallery With Upload Feature
 Stores images to MongoDB utilizing multer.
-This solution is easy to extend to uploading multiple files at once. **_Todo: Navigation for overflowed images._**
+This solution is easy to extend to uploading multiple files at once. **_Todo: elegant navigation for overflowed images.
+For example, using react-spring transition (no white scroll bars!)_**

 ## Prerequisites